syyao/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 echo $(($BREATH**LOVE)) : resultat of BREATH exponent LOVE echo  $((2#$BINARY)) : convert number from base 2 to 10
-echo {a..z}{a..z} | tr ' ' '\n | grep -v oo : create a script that prints all possible combinations of the letters excepted oo
+echo {a..z}{a..z} | tr ' ' '\n | grep -v oo : create a script that prints all possible combinations of the letters excepted oo echo (%0.2f\n) $NUM : prints num with wo decimal places followed by a line